-If ReadLMHostsFile is TRUE and if the LMHOSTS file exists, the LMHOSTS file will be read at NetBIOS initialization, and any entries marked with #PRE will be loaded into the local name table (see section 3.1.8). <6>
+If ReadLMHostsFile is TRUE and if the LMHOSTS file exists, the LMHOSTS file MUST be read at NetBIOS initialization, and any entries marked with #PRE MUST be loaded into the Local Name Table (see section 3.1.8).
+Before attempting to open an LMHOSTS file from the location specified by LMHostsFileLocation, the Imhost include timer MUST be initialized to 6 seconds.